The SEC proposal: An overview

 - Reporting of cybersecurity incidents that have become material in the aggregate.

-- Disclosure of the company’s policies and procedures to identify and manage cybersecurity risks; the extent to which it engages third parties in its cyber risk assessment program; policies and procedures to oversee and identify cybersecurity risks associated with its use of third-party service providers; the business continuity, contingency and recovery plans in place; and how cybersecurity risks are considered as part of the registrant’s business strategy, financial planning and capital allocation.
+- Disclosure of the company’s policies and procedures to identify and manage cybersecurity risks; the extent to which it engages third parties in its cyber risk assessment programme; policies and procedures to oversee and identify cybersecurity risks associated with its use of third-party service providers; the business continuity, contingency and recovery plans in place; and how cybersecurity risks are considered as part of the registrant’s business strategy, financial planning and capital allocation.

 - Disclosure of the issuer’s board of directors' oversight of cybersecurity risk, and management’s role and expertise in assessing and managing cybersecurity risk and implementing cybersecurity policies and procedures.